Arkansas Motorcycle Accident Lawyers

 The clock starts ticking the moment you get into a motorcycle accident in Arkansas.
 The law only allows injured motorcyclists a specific amount of time to file a claim to collect compensation.
 This is called the statute of limitations.
 In Arkansas, injured motorcyclists only have three years from the date of the accident to file a claim.
 Once you miss this deadline, you cannot file a lawsuit.

 However, there are exceptions to every rule.
-Arkansas Code § 16-56-105 outlines the statute of limitations and the exceptions.
-One exception to the state’s statute of limitations is if the motorcycle accident victim is under 21 at the time of the crash.
-If this is the case, the clock doesn’t start until they turn 21.
-They then have three years from this date to file their claim.
+For example, if the motorcycle accident victim is under 21 at the time of the crash, the clock doesn’t start until they turn 21.
+Once they turn 21, they have three years to file their claim.

 Arkansas personal injury law is complex.
 As such, injured motorcyclists should speak to an experienced Little Rock motorcycle accident lawyer to discuss their legal options after their accident.
 Even if you do not believe you have a case or are worried you missed the deadline, we want to talk to you!